DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-03-20-new-course-google-form.md

 ---
 title: New course wizard – As a Google Form
-description: An MVP version of the wizard we can ship with transition.
+description: An MVP version of the wizard we can ship with transition
 date: 2019-03-20
 screenshots:
   items: